Differential scanning calorimetry: DTA

 An alternative technique, which shares much in common with DSC, is differential thermal analysis (DTA).
 In this technique it is the heat flow to the sample and reference that remains the same rather than the temperature.
 When the sample and reference are heated identically, phase changes and other thermal processes cause a difference in temperature between the sample and reference.
 Both DSC and DTA provide similar information.
 DSC measures the energy required to keep both the reference and the sample at the same temperature whereas DTA measures the difference in temperature between the sample and the reference when the same amount of energy has been introduced into both.

 DSC curves

-Top: A schematic DSC curve of amount of energy input (y) required to maintain each temperature (x), scanned across a range of temperatures.
-Bottom: Normalized curves setting the initial heat capacity as the reference.
-Buffer-buffer baseline (dashed) and protein-buffer variance (solid).

 Normalized DSC curves using the baseline as the reference (left), and fractions of each conformational state (y) existing at each temperature (right), for two-state (top), and three-state (bottom) proteins.
 Note the minuscule broadening in the peak of the three-state protein's DSC curve, which may or may not appear statistically significant to the naked eye.

-The result of a DSC experiment is a curve of heat flux versus temperature or versus time.
-There are two different conventions: exothermic reactions in the sample shown with a positive or negative peak, depending on the kind of technology used in the experiment.
-This curve can be used to calculate enthalpies of transitions.
-This is done by integrating the peak corresponding to a given transition.
-It can be shown that the enthalpy of transition can be expressed using the following equation: